 The teaching staff of the “mechatronics” course includes scientists with large scientific, teaching and organizational experience who gained recognition both in Poland and abroad.

 The staff consists of authors of numerous Polish and international publications, members of scientific associations, highly regarded experts and consultants of numerous scientific disciplines.

 The key part of staff includes practitioners who are employed in or cooperate with leading companies of the region.
 The distinguishing feature of the human resources policy of the University of Economy in Bydgoszcz, compared to other universities is the fact that we employ experts who teach individual specialized subjects.

 The studies last 4 semesters.
 The education process includes lectures, laboratory classes, seminars as well as design classes with high emphasize put on the student"s independent work.

 This results in high, unsatisfied demand for specialists in that field.
-One can also observe fast development of labour market sector and demand for specialists in the field of power supply systems based on renewable energy sources.
+One can also observe the fast development of labor market sector and demand for specialists in the field of power supply systems based on renewable energy sources.

 Highly developed tooling industry companies declare demand for engineers familiar with mechanical engineering and machine operation as well as plastic processing.

 Graduates of MSc studies can work as design engineers, quality control laboratories staff as well as in companies providing expert opinions.

 The University of Economy is a non-state institution of higher education.
 Its foundation was preceded by a ten-year experience gained from providing post-secondary education aimed at qualifying staff for a free market economy, in particular for tourism sector as well as for the use of modern IT technologies in company management.